- Title Graduate Film & Television Studies Program Director

 - Additional Titles Associate Professor, Film & Television

 - Education BS, University of Texas at Austin

 PhD, University of Texas at Austin

-Dr. Jaramillo teaches the following courses in the Film and Television Studies program: Understanding Television, Television Theory & Criticism, Television Industry Studies, Feminist Television Studies, Uncensored TV, and NBC: Anatomy of a Network.
+Dr. Jaramillo teaches the following courses in the Film and Television Studies program: Television Theory & Criticism, Television Industry Studies, Feminist Television Studies, Uncensored TV, NBC: Anatomy of a Network, and Broadcasting Horror.